Øredev 2012 - Day 1

 Dennis Gustafsson – Optimizing Mobile Games

-Dennis and me studied at the same university.
+Dennis and I studied at the same university.
 Back then, I was always impressed by what he and his colleagues put together.
-For instance, they started a physics engine company that got acquired by NVIDIA, then created and sold Dresscode - a code analysis product etc…while I coded away on my php-based “system”.
+For instance, they started a physics engine company that got acquired by NVIDIA, then created and sold Dresscode - a code analysis product, etc.

-Today, Dennis talked about his mobile game Sprinkle, which has been downloaded more than 7 million times.
-He described how the game grew from an idea to a successful multi-platform game, some design and technology choices they made during development, how they implemented the water physics etc.
+Dennis talked about his mobile app game Sprinkle, which has been downloaded more than 7 million times.
+He described how the it grew from an idea to a successful multi-platform game, some design and technology choices they made during development, and how they implemented things like the water physics.

-Dennis’ talk was extremely detailed.
-Where other developers may have kept to the inner workings of their successful app a secret, Dennis described everything with a super-high level of detail!
-Everything from input abstractions, audio, graphics, aspect ratio handling, CPU optimizations, particle design…nothing was left out, not even the water simulation, which was completely dissected.
+Dennis’ talk was very detailed.
+Where other developers may have kept the inner workings of a successful app a secret, Dennis described everything with a super-high level of detail.
+Input abstractions, audio, graphics, aspect ratio handling, CPU optimizations, the particle system design - nothing was left out, not even the amazing water simulation.

-This talk was really focused on technology.
-I will not go into details, but if you are creating advanced games for mobile devices, I really suggest that you check it out.
+This great talk was focused on technology, so if you create, or want to create, advanced games for mobile devices, I really suggest that you check it out.